Eco 535 - Digital Economy » Winter 2022 » Wk 1 Practice Ch 2, The Market System and the Circular Flow

 Goods and services are produced efficiently when production is organized in combinations and ways ______.

-that minimize the cost per unit of output
+B. that averages the cost per unit of output

-that averages the cost per unit of output
+C. that minimize the cost per unit of output

 Question #29